Installing Sailfish X using Windows

 If your Windows finds the fastboot driver for you device automatically, you can skip to section 3.
 If the driver is not found you need to install the driver manually, here are the instructions to do so:

-2.0 While the device is off: Hold down the Volume Up button on the device and connect your device to your computer via USB.
+2.0 While the device is off: Hold down the Volume Up button gently and connect your device to your computer via USB.
 The LED next to the speaker on the device should light up blue.
 If it turns green then disconnect the cable and try again.

 2.1 Download the Xperia™ X fastboot drivers from Sony’s website.